The jewel of South Australia, Adelaide’s gastronomic scene is a melting pot of cultures and cuisines.

 Add into the mix Adelaide’s proximity to one of the country’s best wine regions and you’ll soon see why foodies put the city on a par with Melbourne and Sydney.

-Grab yourself a coffee and pull up a comfortable chair, as we’ve got a list of Adelaide restaurants that’ll make you go weak at the knees.
+So grab yourself a coffee and pull up a comfortable chair, as we’ve got a list of Adelaide restaurants that’ll make you go weak at the knees.
 Enjoy!

 Best Places to Eat in Adelaide